2nd man arrested on gun charges in Sacramento mass shooting - NewsBreak

 “The investigation is highly complex involving many witnesses, videos of numerous types and significant physical evidence,” Schubert said in a statement.
 “This is an ongoing investigation and we anticipate more arrests in this case.”

-Four of those wounded suffered critical injuries, the Sacramento Fire Department has said.
-At least seven of the victims had been released from hospitals by Monday and two patients were still hospitalized at UC Davis Medical Center on Tuesday, according to spokesperson Tricia Tomiyoshi.
-She did not disclose their conditions.
+Of the 12 wounded, at least four suffered critical injuries, the Sacramento Fire Department said.
+At least seven of the victims had been released from hospitals by Monday.

-At the scene where the chaos erupted, memorials with candles and flowers grew on the same sidewalks where video showed people screaming and running for shelter as others lay on the ground writhing in pain.
+At the scene where the chaos erupted, memorials with candles and flowers began to grow on the same sidewalks where video showed people screaming and running for shelter as others lay on the ground writhing in pain.

 A small bouquet of purple roses was dedicated to Melinda Davis, who lived on the streets for years, with a note saying “Melinda Rest In Peace.”